PendaRed/archi-client-pub/README.md

 ## For your new project

-Create your own project - eg an empty dir, and then init th edir, and install the depenencies.
+Create your own project - eg an empty dir, and then init the dir, and install the depenencies.

 You will need to add a dependency to the pkg dir which contains archi-client, see the example package.json in this project.

+This example has the design in the data directory, and the documents in the public directory.
+The design directory is hard coded, but it can have any urls within it - this example refers to ./public/...

 ```
 npm init